Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Abstract

 \section{Abstract}

 Many large-scale stochastic optimization algorithms involve repeated solutions of linear systems or evaluations of log-determinants.
-In these regimes, computing exact solutions is often unnecessary; it is more computationally efficient to construct unbiased stochastic estimators with controlled variance.
-However, classical iterative solvers incur truncation bias, whereas unbiased Krylov-based estimators typically exhibit high variance and numerical instability.
+In these algorithms, computing exact solutions is often unnecessary; it is often computationally more efficient to construct unbiased stochastic estimators with controlled variance.
+However, classical iterative solvers incur truncation bias, whereas unbiased Krylov-based estimators typically exhibit high variance and potential numerical instability.
 To mitigate these issues, we introduce the Preconditioned Truncated Single-Sample (PTSS) estimators---a family of stochastic Krylov methods that integrate preconditioning with truncated Lanczos iterations.
 PTSS yields low-variance, stable estimators for linear system solutions, log-determinants, and their derivatives.
-We establish theoretical results on their mean, variance, and concentration properties, explicitly quantifying the variance reduction induced by preconditioning.
-Numerical experiments confirm that PTSS achieves superior stability and variance control compared with existing unbiased and biased alternatives, providing an efficient framework for stochastic optimization.
+We establish theoretical results for their mean, variance, and concentration properties, explicitly quantifying the variance reduction induced by preconditioning.
+Numerical experiments confirm that PTSS achieves superior stability and variance control compared with existing unbiased and biased alternatives, providing an efficient and practical framework for stochastic optimization.

 \begin{AMS} 60G15, 65F08, 65F10, 68W25 \end{AMS}